 While we expect EOA users to migrate to smart accounts eventually, we recognize that most Ethereum users today are using EOAs, so we want to improve UX for them where we can.

-Frame 0 verifies the signature and calls APPROVE(0x2) to approve both execution and payment.
+Frame 0 verifies the signature and calls APPROVE(APPROVE_PAYMENT_AND_EXECUTION) to approve both payment and execution.
 Frame 1 executes and exits normally via RETURN.

 The mempool can process this transaction with the following static validation and call:

-A simple transfer is performed by instructing the account to send ETH to the destination account.
+A simple transfer is performed by setting the SENDER frame target to the destination account and the frame value to the transfer amount.
 This requires two frames for mempool compatibility, since the validation phase of the transaction has to be static.

 This example illustrates the initial deployment flow for a smart account at the sender address.
 Since the address needs to have code in order to validate the transaction, the transaction must deploy the code before verification.